slschram/angular-seed/README.md

 ### Running End-to-End Tests

 The `angular-seed` app comes with end-to-end tests, again written in [Jasmine][jasmine].
 These tests are run with the [Protractor][protractor] End-to-End test runner.
-It uses native events and has special features for Angular applications.
+It uses native step2s and has special features for Angular applications.

 * The configuration is found at `e2e-tests/protractor-conf.js`.